 The usability aspect may not only apply to website visitors.
 You or your employees may add content, such as a blog or structured data, via the admin section of your website.
 Making this process simpler can ensure fewer formatting errors in uploaded content.

 If you want to enhance the admin section of your website, this may mean that a developer, such as myself, adds a section to the admin area that you can use without requiring any real knowledge of web design or development, without fear of breaking something on your site.
-For example, look at this screenshot of my own website.
+For example, look at this screenshot.

-What you see here is how I add my portfolio items to my website portfolio page.
+What you see here is how I can add portfolio items to a website portfolio page.
 I’ve created an administrative section that allows me to simply add a title, some text, a link to the project website and screenshots of the project.
 I can easily hide items with the click of a button if I fancy showing only certain projects.

 I then design how these items will look to the visitors when they view the portfolio.
 Everything I add in the Portfolio admin section is forced to follow rules I’ve created and this ensures there are no issues or mistakes with content I add.